 Deposit accounts, also known as fixed term deposits, feature competitive interest rates and might be a good option for you if you’re able to lock your money away for a set amount of time.
 The interest rate won’t change until your account matures, so you have the peace of mind from knowing exactly how much you’ll earn and when you can access your money.
 You can apply for fixed term deposits of different durations, typically from six months to five years.

-Demand deposit accounts are probably the most flexible type of online savings account, as you have the freedom to withdraw your money whenever you want or with a very short notice period.
+Demand deposit accounts, otherwise known as instant access savings accounts, are probably the most flexible type of online savings account, as you have the freedom to withdraw your money whenever you want or with a very short notice period.
 You should expect lower interest rates than fixed term deposits, as this type of account is focussed on flexibility.

 The best online savings account for you will differ based on what you need it for.
 You should consider things like your savings goals and financial expectations, whether you need face time with branch staff and if you have access to a device that you can use to open and manage the account.